ProJensen/Microsoft-365-Lab/Lab02-User-Offboarding/README.md

 ### Step 4A: Verify Offboarding Status from Admin Side
 - Review the user account in the Microsoft 365 Admin Center
 - Confirm that sign-in was blocked for the departing employee
-- Review the user’s group memberships and verified that the user was removed from the **Sales** group
+- Review the user’s group memberships and verify that the user was removed from the **Sales** group
-- Review the user’s license assignment and confirmed that the **Office 365 E5** license was unassigned
+- Review the user’s license assignment and confirm that the **Office 365 E5** license was unassigned
 - Verify that the account was placed in a more secure offboarding state

 This step helped confirm that the offboarding actions were successfully applied and that the user no longer retained unnecessary Microsoft 365 access.